 After the project proposal has been approved by the project committee, the process of executing the project and collecting data may begin.
-If the student's project involves the use of primary or secondary data on human subjects, both human study approval by the IRB must be obtained before data collection begins.
+If the student's project involves the use of primary or secondary data on human subjects, human study approval by the IRB must be obtained before data collection begins.

-Specific requirements for the DNP project are included in a document titled NMSU School of Nursing DNP Project Guidelines, which is posted in the graduate student Canvas course.
+Specific requirements for the DNP project are included in a document titled 'NMSU School of Nursing DNP Project Guidelines', which is posted in the DNP and Post-Graduate Certificate Virtual Advising Canvas course.